 For vertoramas though, there is often a simpler solution.
 When I photograph landscapes or cityscapes I sometimes have to sacrifice parts of the sky in order to capture enough foreground.
 This compromise doesn’t always benefit the image.
 Some elements might end up too close to the top of the frame, which unbalances the composition.

 What I usually do to fix this problem is to take another photo with the camera pointed upwards a bit, once I have finished taking the main photo.
 To simplify the stitching process, I make sure to have all important, detailed elements in the main photo.
 With the second photo I focus just on the sky.

-Stitching both frames will later happen in the sky, which is usually much easier, because there I have to deal with less details that have to overlap.
+Stitching both frames to a vertorama will later happen in the sky, which is usually much easier, because there I have to deal with less details that have to overlap.